Save on Pinterest

 12 Lucky Foods for Your Chinese New Year Feast

-In China and other Asian countries, Lunar New Year is the biggest celebration of the year.
-In 2023, the holiday starts on January 22 and continues for two weeks, culminating in the Lantern Festival.
+In 2024, China begins to celebrate its Lunar New Year on February 10.
+The holiday continues for two weeks, culminating in the Lantern Festival on February 24.
 Each year, the calendar aligns with an animal in the Chinese zodiac.
-2023 is the Year of the Rabbit, a lucky animal that embodies elegance and beauty.
+2024 is the Year of the Dragon, an animal that embodies good luck, strength and health.

-This holiday is connected to the start of the Chinese lunar calendar and is an opportunity to celebrate family and success in the coming year.
 Like any holiday, Lunar New Year has many traditions.
-Dragon dances and fireworks displays are essential parts of the celebration—as is food!
-Discover which recipes are essential for this holiday.
+In China, dragon dances and fireworks displays are essential parts of the celebration—as is food.

 Dumplings